idiezd2022/mobile_robotics_blog/GlobalNavigation.md

 # 0. INTRODUCTION

-For this third assignment of the course, a local navigation algorithm based on the ***"Virtual Force Field" (VFF)*** has been programmed for a Formula 1 car that moves around the track, avoiding any obstacles along the way.
+For this fourth assignment of the course,

+a local navigation algorithm based on the ***"Virtual Force Field" (VFF)*** has been programmed for a Formula 1 car that moves around the track, avoiding any obstacles along the way.
 To detect obstacles and the boundaries of the track, the car is equipped with a **laser sensor** at the front.
 Additionally, there are several *waypoints* assigned on the track, which serve as *targets* that the car passes through until it reaches the finish line.
 These targets are used to generate an **attractive force vector** that guides the car towards each goal until it completes the lap.
 In this case, we were also asked, as a complementary but not primary task, to make the car as fast as possible, avoiding slow movement.

-**NOTE THAT:** In almost all the photos shown in this documentation, there is a problem with the colors.
-This is because, in class, the order of the vectors was unintentionally explained incorrectly when placing the function to represent the vectors.
-The only photo with the correct colors is the one shown in the description of my algorithm.

 # 1. THEORICAL CONCEPTS